SEDAS-DevTeam/SEDAS-manager/README.md

 - [ ] Rework settings so that the changes can be activated on-run
 - [x] Wayland does not respect custom QT widget placement :( (short term fix mby?)
 - [ ] Find a way to remove the XWayland dependency on the whole platform
+- [ ] Update read the docs new build instructions (.python-version file)
+- [ ] Completely rework the tasks.py (Maybe more OOP oriented?)